How we can help our teens during lockdown and when we get out

 My son is 15.
 He loves gaming with his friends.
-It relaxes him though, naturally, as his mum I don’t see how pretending to drive a fast on screen car around streets, is relaxing but I try to get it.
+It relaxes him though, naturally, as his mum, I don’t see how pretending to drive a fast on-screen car around streets, is relaxing but I try to get it.
 I can hear him talking to his friends and they are all happy.
 Hearing them happy makes me happy.
-But now he also has eight hours of online classes a day instead of socializing in the classroom, flirting on school campus and joking, laughing, jostling and exploring being a teenager after school and at weekends.
+But now he also has eight hours of online classes a day instead of socialising in the classroom, flirting on school campus and joking, laughing, jostling and exploring being a teenager after school and at weekends.
 His IGCSE exams have been cancelled.
 So has his motivation to study.
 He can’t get his favourite Thai take out, go mountain biking with friends he’s known since he was four or even celebrate his forthcoming sixteenth birthday and be officially welcomed into the “I can legally drink beer” club.
 (In Switzerland where he is at school and where I am currently stuck, the legal age limit for drinking wine and beer is sixteen.)

-I would rebel in their shoes wouldn’t you?
+I would rebel in their shoes, wouldn’t you?

-This was a rather long winded introduction to what I actually intend to explore and that is how we can support them now and when it’s over or as my kids call it “on the other side”.
+This was a rather long-winded introduction to what I actually intend to explore and that is how we can support them now and when it’s over or as my kids call it “on the other side”.